 This year I started having fun making healthy versions of American classic condiments: clean eating BBQ Sauce, Greek yogurt tartar sauce, Thai sweet chili sauce recipe.
-Must be the one line recipe instructions and 10 minute recipe creation, haha.
+Must be the one line recipe instructions and 10 minute recipe creation of these healthy salad dressings, haha.
 But seriously I got hooked – there is a HUGE convenience having a potion bottle (my kids’ interpretation) of this goodness in a fridge.
 Especially, when Alex is cooking (drumroll!!!) this healthy honey mustard dressing gets me way more excited about spinach, tomato and cucumber salad.

 Honestly, my man is not a kitchen man.
 I have to accept it as it is but I’m having a hard time.
 Honestly.
 I need help in the kitchen, just to give me a break for a few meals.
 But when he enters the kitchen I am almost ready to cry thinking of all splashes I have to clean up.
 Sigh.
 Oh well, #firstworldproblems.
 Apparently, everything hashtag is cool now.